nasa/fprime/docs/UsersGuide/dev/configuring-fprime.md

 there will be no faults in the system.

 In all cases, these definitions are global for each type in the system.
 Thus the buffer **must** be large enough to hold the data for the largest of a given type in the system.
-An assert will result if the buffer is set too-small. i.e. the FW_CMD_ARG_BUFFER_MAX_SIZE cannot be smaller than the serialized size of the command with the largest arguments.
+An assert will result if the buffer is set too small. i.e. the FW_CMD_ARG_BUFFER_MAX_SIZE cannot be smaller than the serialized size of the command with the largest arguments.

 These types also provide optional string sizes for their constituent pieces.
 However, the MAX_STRING_SIZE settings must